Rise in Palestinian deaths and injuries in clashes and protests following US recognition of Jerusalem as Israel’s capital

 According to the Israeli media, the IDF claimed that, “the soldiers said he (the victim) appeared to be holding a gun, prompting them to open fire”.
 The spokesperson added that it was not immediately confirmed that the boy had been armed at the time of the shooting, and that the circumstances were being investigated.
 A video and photos taken by activists present during the events confirm that the boy was not carrying a weapon when he was shot.

-Direct-conflict fatalities by month
+Palestinian and Israeli fatalities by month*

 Source for data on casualties is OCHA’s Protection of Civilians database.